-- 1) Making changes in the text of a slide: - You can add or delete text in a slide just as you can in the Normal view. - You can move the paragraphs of text in the selected slide up or down by using the up and down arrow buttons (Move Up or Move Down) on the Text Formatting toolbar (Figure 2).
+- 1) Making changes in the text of a slide: - Add or delete text in a slide just as in the Normal view. - Move the paragraphs of text in the selected slide up or down by using the up and down arrow buttons (Move Up or Move Down) on the Text Formatting toolbar.